-Services provided by SLUCare SSM physicians at the Saint Louis University Student Health Center include internal, medicine, gynecology, orthopedics, psychiatry, sports medicine, and more.
+Services provided by SSM Health SLUCare physicians at the Saint Louis University Student Health Center include internal medicine, gynecology, orthopedics, psychiatry, sports medicine and more.

-Dr. Nancy Z. Delaney is our internal medicine physician.
+Nancy Z. Delaney, M.D., is our internal medicine physician.
 She works Monday through Friday at the Student Health Center during the school year, and Monday, Wednesday and Friday during semester breaks.
-Our nurse practitioner, Katie Skosky is also available to see patients Monday through Friday.
+Our nurse practitioner, Katie Skosky, is also available to see patients Monday through Friday.
 Services include treatment for diabetes, hypertension, HIV prevention, common cold, allergies, IBS and travel prophylaxis.

-We provide well women visits and treat students for irregular or painful periods, breast concerns, urinary concerns, STIs and PCOS.
-The Student Health Center refers all pregnant students to SLU's department of Obstetrics and Gynecology which is located at Saint Mary's Health Center.
+We provide well-women visits, and treat students for irregular or painful periods, breast concerns, urinary concerns, STIs and PCOS.
+The Student Health Center refers all pregnant students to SLU's Department of Obstetrics and Gynecology at SSM St. Mary's Hospital.

-There are multiple psychiatry clinics through the week.
-You may be seen by a psychiatry attending physician, or a resident physician (a physician in training, supervised by an attending physician).
+There are multiple psychiatry clinics throughout the week.
+You may be seen by a psychiatry attending physician, or a resident physician who is a physician in training, supervised by an attending physician.
 Many students under the care of the psychiatrists at the Student Health Center also see psychologists or counselors at the University Counseling Center, located just west of the clock tower in Wuller Hall.

-Dr. William Mitchell and Dr. Jamil Neme are our sports medicine physicians.
-They see students for any injury or pain, even if it is not sports related, including concussion.
+William Mitchell, M.D., and Jamil Neme, M.D., are our sports medicine physicians.
+They see students for any injury or pain, even if it is not sports-related, including concussion.
 They have clinics Monday through Friday at the Student Health Center.

 Other Medical Services

-The Student Health Center has a few different options to make sure you can conveniently get the medication you need without ever leaving campus.
+The Student Health Center has a few options to make sure you can conveniently get the medication you need without ever leaving campus.

 The SLU Student Health Center and Walgreens partner to make sure your prescription medication is easily attainable.
-You can set up an account with Walgreens and they can deliver your medication directly to the Student Health Center or the Walgreens at the SLUCare SSM Doctor's Office Building, even if it is not prescribed by our physicians.
+Set up an account with Walgreens and they can deliver your medication directly to the Student Health Center or the Walgreens at the SLUCare SSM Doctor's Office Building, even if it is not prescribed by our physicians.
 You can call 314-771-2900 to pay any copays owed over the phone and start receiving your medication on campus.